Tebogo2012/AirBnB_clone_v2/web_static/README.md

-It is a directory that implements  web page design
+This directory implements webpage design.